furrykef/snesify/README.rst

  A conversion tool to create SNES graphics
 -------------------------------------------

 This tool is in alpha and all documentation is tentative.
-Features and functionality may change at random.
+Features and functionality may change at random, and the documentation may not match the program's current behavior.
 Use at your own risk.

 A note on performance